-Lin-Manuel Miranda’s Tony Award-sweeping modern musical masterpiece Hamilton makes its long-awaited London premiere at the refurbished Victoria Palace Theatre.
+Lin-Manuel Miranda’s Oliver and Tony Award-sweeping modern musical masterpiece Hamilton continues to take the refurbished Victoria Palace Theatre by storm.

 Following the story of America’s Founding Father Alexander Hamilton, a West Indies immigrant who became George Washington’s right-hand man during the Revolutionary War, the show follows his epic journey.
 Starting as a child born out of wedlock, his marriage to a wealthy heiress, Hamilton goes on to become America’s first Treasury Secretary, ultimately leaving a vast legacy in forging the country’s financial system.